seanbetts/pointilism/README.md

 ## What this is

 - A **single-page demo** built to test a visual system
-- One persistent dot field that reconfigures based on user intent
+- One persistent dot field under a readable, solid UI layer
 - A strict black/white palette with light and dark modes
-- Solid, readable typography layered over a dynamic system
+- Simple controls to explore density, sizing, motion, and “events” (drop/breathing)

 This is **not**:
 - A particle animation demo